-From a financing perspective, we are required to make interest payments, and, from 2023 onward, repayments of principal borrowings under our facility with Oxford Finance, until at least 2025.
-The loan liability at December 31, 2021, was £37.2 million, and further details are provided in Note 16 to our consolidated financial statements.
-We have the option to draw down a further \$25 million under our facility with Oxford Finance.
-We may also have the option to draw down an additional \$25 million; however, this is contingent on future events.
-If we determine that further borrowing is required, we could enter into new or amended agreements.
+From a financing perspective, we are required to make interest payments, and, from 2026 onward, repayments of principal borrowings under our loan agreement with Pharmakon, until at least 2028.
+The loan liability at December 31, 2022 was £39.5 million, and further details regarding this loan facility are provided in Note 17 to our consolidated financial statements.
+We have the option to draw down a further \$50 million under our agreement with Pharmakon.

-Since inception, we have raised an aggregate of \$1,135.1 million through private placements of our ordinary and preferred shares, payments from our collaboration partners, debt financing and most recently, the completion of our IPO where we listed our ADSs on the Nasdaq Global Select Market and raised gross proceeds of \$297.1 million.
-Our net cash used in operations for the years ended December 31, 2021, 2020 and 2019 was £96.1 million, £61.3 million and £102.9 million, respectively.
+Since inception, we have raised an aggregate of approximately \$1.28 billion from sales of equity securities, debt financing and collaboration agreements.
 In order to maintain such levels of expenditure and our anticipated expenditure, we expect to raise further funds by exploring debt or equity financing, or potentially further collaborations, in the future.
-The amount we are able to raise from these options can vary with market conditions, and our longer term strategy as a company is dependent on our ability to successfully raise such funding.
+The amount we are able to raise from these options can vary with market conditions, including the impacts of recently worsening macroeconomic conditions such as rising interest rates and volatility in the capital markets, and our longer term strategy as a company is dependent on our ability to successfully raise such funding.
 Moreover, we have based our estimates on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.

 Under the terms of our agreement with the Gates Foundation, we are required to develop, manufacture and commercialize soluble TCR bispecific therapeutic candidates targeted to mutually agreed neglected diseases, currently HIV, with the potential to treat people at an affordable price in developing countries.
-In the event of certain defaults by us under the agreement, the Gates Foundation has the right to sell, or require us to buy-back, any of the shareholdings in the Group held by the Gates Foundation.
+In the event of certain defaults by us under the agreement, the Gates Foundation has the right to sell, or require us to buy-back, any of the shareholdings of us held by the Gates Foundation.
 In such an event, if within 12 months after such redemption or sale, we experience a change in control at a valuation of more than 150% of the valuation used for the redemption or the sale of the shares, we have agreed to pay the Gates Foundation compensation equal to the excess of what it would have received in such transaction if it still held its shares at the time of such change of control over what it received in the sale or redemption of its shares.